 - DB2 online information searches may take a long time to complete on Windows 2000 using Netscape.
 Netscape will use all available CPU resources and appear to run indefinitely.
 While the search results may eventually return, we recommend that you change focus by clicking on another window after submitting the search.
-The search results will then return in a reasonable amount of time. - You may notice that when you request help it is displayed correctly in a Netscape browser window, however, if you leave the browser window open and request help later from a different part of the Control Center, nothing changes in the browser.
+The search results will then return in a reasonable amount of time. - You may notice that online help initially displays correctly in a Netscape browser window, but may not appear if you try to access it from a different part of the Control Center without first closing the browser window.
 If you close the browser window and request help again, the correct help comes up.
 You may be able to fix this problem by following the steps in "Error Messages when Attempting to Launch Netscape" on page 10.
 You can also get around the problem by closing the browser window before requesting help for the Control Center. - When you request Control Center help, or a topic from the Information Center, you may get an error message.
 To fix this, follow the steps in "Error Messages when Attempting to Launch Netscape" on page 10.

-Searching the DB2 Online Information on Solaris
+Searching the DB2 Online Information on the Solaris Operating Environment

-If you are having problems searching the DB2 online information on Solaris, check your system's kernel parameters in /etc/system.
+If you are having problems searching the DB2 online information on Solaris operating environments, check your system's kernel parameters in /etc/system.
 Here are the minimum kernel parameters required by DB2's search system, NetQuestion: